SVP64 Branch Conditional behaviour

 to be tested, and when sz=0

-Even when VLSET mode is not used, CTR
+skipping occurs.
+Even when VLSET mode is

-mode bits are set.
+on which mode bits are set.
+In short, Vectorized Branch becomes an

-In short, Vectorised Branch becomes an extremely powerful tool.
+extremely powerful tool.

 Micro-Architectural Implementation Note: when implemented on top of a Multi-Issue Out-of-Order Engine it is possible to pass a copy of the predicate and the prerequisite CR Fields to all Branch Units, as well as the current value of CTR at the time of multi-issue, and for each Branch Unit to compute how many times CTR would be subtracted, in a fully-deterministic and parallel fashion.
 A SIMD-based Branch Unit, receiving and processing multiple CR Fields covered by multiple predicate bits, would do the exact same thing.
 Obviously, however, if CTR is modified within any given loop (mtctr) the behaviour of CTR is no longer deterministic.